What is African Decolonisation in the 21st Century?

 Of Undemocratic Democracy

 It has been suggested that weak African states can be strengthened by adherence to democracy.
 Different forms of international pressures are now placed on states to make them hold elections.
 The problem with democracy in a colonial system of international relations, is that it evidently does not work.
 Firstly, the presupposition is that democracy is the only form of “good governance.”
 Furthermore, Fabry has been suggested that democracy “must ultimately be the choice and responsibility of those who are to live under it rather than outsiders.” .
 Therefore, internationally imposing internal democracy on people who have not chosen themselves to have democratic government denies them the freedom of choice and fundamental freedom of existence.
-It also speaks to the ‘other’ because it is paternalistic and presumes pre-logical thought in need of direction.
+It also speaks to the ‘other’ because it is paternalistic and presumes persistent pre-logical thought in need of direction.
 In practice, democracy in Africa has purposively been appropriated by the political elite and used to empower politicians and not populations.
 This is because democracy, as it is currently designed, does not reflect the needs, aspirations and characteristics of the people of Africa.
 It does not speak to African worldviews such as Ubuntu or Ujamaa.
 Democracy in Africa is colonial.
 By using it as a tool of liberation, without acknowledging our particularity, we are attempting to use the master’s tools to dismantle the master’s house.

 Where Then is the World That is Ours?

 We then realise that the we are excluded from the table of world affairs.
 I have argued earlier that the contemporary idea of Africa is made from silence, characterised by absence, viewed at a distance and is replete with lost memories.
 I have also argued that we cannot hope to chart a way forward for when we know nothing of where our people have been, the dreams they have dreamed, the hopes, the victories, the tragedies and triumphs of the past.
-As was noted in movie Sarafina (1992), we know the first white man in South Africa, but not the first man in South Africa.
-We know the first white man in America but not the first person of colour in America.
+As was noted in movie Sarafina (1992), we know the name of the first white man in South Africa, but not the name of the first man in South Africa.
+We know the name of the first white man in America but not the name of the first person of colour in America.
 We say Mungo Park discovered the Niger River, but we never reported it missing.
 We have accepted an immutable hierarchy of existence, in which we occupy the lowest rung.
 I have previously obliquely alluded to Conrad’s premise of Africa in his book ‘Heart of Darkness.’
 Edward Said’s critique of Conrad notes that, despite Conrad’s disgust for colonial horrors, a world where Europe did not exercise mastery over Africa was beyond Conrad’s imagination.
 Where then is the world that is ours?
 It is a world that we must imagine devoid of colonial inferences.
 These colonial inferences are political and intellectual, but also play out in language, representation, in control of hair and skin.